carlhenrikrolf/microtonOS/learn/greek.md

 # Greek Classical Music

+> [!warning]
+> Although I know a thing or two about Greek music, I'm far from an expert.
+> If you know something I don't, please raise an issue on Github.

 **Ancient.**
 String instruments such as harps were common in ancient Greek music.
 String instruments were also used for music-theoretical investigations.